Franco Frías

-Franco Ezequiel Frías (born 17 March 2002) is an Argentine footballer who plays as a forward for Argentine Primera División club Sarmiento, on loan from Rosario Central.
+Franco Ezequiel Frías (born 17 March 2002) is an Argentine footballer who plays as a forward for Chilean club Cobresal on loan from Argentine Primera División club Rosario Central.

 Club career

 Born in Granadero Baigorria, Argentina, Frías came to the Rosario Central youth system at the age of seven.
 He was called up to the first team as a substitute player in the Argentine Primera División match against Lanús on 9 January 2021, but he made his debut against Aldosivi on 16 April 2022.

 In 2023, Frías was loaned out to Barracas Central for a year.
 The next season, he was loaned out to Chilean Primera División club Unión Española.
+In 2025, he was loaned out to Sarmiento de Junín.
+In February 2026, he returned to Chile and joined Cobresal on loan with an option to buy.

 International career

 Frías took part of Argentina at under-17 level in 2018 and 2019.

 Personal life

 Both his father, José, and his grandfather, Francisco, were with the Rosario Central youth ranks.